arafato/alicloud-core-concepts-book/manuscript/architecting_highavailability.md

 Your workload distribution across availability zones directly influences the Availability Service Level Agreement (SLA).
 If your workload is only run on one ECS instance for example, your availability SLA will be 99,975% of monthly uptime.
 If your workload is deployed on at least 2 ECS instances across two or more AZs then your availability SLA will be 99,995%.
 You'll find detailed information on our services' SLA here: https://www.alibabacloud.com/help/doc-detail/42436.htm

 ## Deployment Sets
-A deployment set is a policy that controls the distribution of ECS instances.
+A deployment set is a policy that controls the distribution of ECS instances on the physcial server hosts.
 As of now, it supports the so-called *High-Availability* policy.
 If it used, all the ECS instances within your deployment set are strictly distributed across different physical servers within the specified region.
 The high availability policy applies to application architectures where several ECS instances must be isolated from each other.
 The policy significantly reduces the chances of service being unavailable.
 When you create ECS instances in a deployment set, you can create up to seven ECS instances in each zone.
 This limit varies with your ECS usage.
 You can use the following formula to calculate the number of ECS instances that can be created in an Alibaba Cloud region: *7 × Number of availability zones*.
 Deployment sets do not incur any additional costs.
 For more details please consult: https://www.alibabacloud.com/help/doc-detail/91258.htm

 ## Built-in Redundancy of Alibaba Cloud Services
+Many of the services on Alibaba Cloud provide built-in redundancy out of the box to provide a high degree of high-availability and according SLAs.
+We will quickly discuss the most commonly used ones here:
+### Service Load Balancer (SLB)
+Server Load Balancer (SLB) is a traffic distribution and control service that distributes inbound traffic among several backend servers, namely ECS instances, based on configured forwarding rules and works both on TCP/UDP and HTTP(S) level.
+SLB expands the serving capacity of applications and enhances their availability.

+Deployed in clusters, SLB can synchronize sessions among node servers to protect the SLB system from single points of failure (SPOFs).
+This improves redundancy and guarantees service stability.
+Layer-4 SLB uses the open source software Linux Virtual Server (LVS) and Keepalived to achieve load balancing.
+Layer-7 SLB uses Tengine to achieve load balancing.
+Tengine, a Web server project based on Nginx, adds advanced features dedicated for high-traffic websites.

+Requests from the Internet reach the LVS cluster through Equal-Cost Multi-Path (ECMP) routing.
+Each LVS in the LVS cluster synchronizes the session to other LVS machines through multicast packets, thereby implementing session synchronization among machines in the LVS cluster.
+At the same time, the LVS cluster performs health checks on the Tengine cluster and removes abnormal machines to guarantee the availability of layer-7 SLB.

+An SLB is always deployed in two AZs.
+If a primary zone becomes unavailable, SLB rapidly switches to a secondary zone to restore its service capabilities within 30 seconds.
+When the primary zone becomes available, SLB automatically switches back to the primary zone.
+The Availability SLA is a monthly uptime of at least 99,99%.

+### VPN-Gateway
+VPN Gateway is an Internet-based service that securely and reliably connects enterprise data centers, office networks, or Internet-facing terminals to Alibaba Cloud Virtual Private Cloud (VPC) networks through encrypted connections.
+VPN Gateway supports both IPsec-VPN connection and SSL-VPN connection.
+By design, an instance of VPN-Gateway is redundantly setup, meaning there is an invisible failover instance in case the primary goes down.

+For configuring redundant IPSec connections with both an *Active* and a *Standby* tunnel the local gatewy needs two public IP addresses.
+Be sure to configure the healthcheck on the VPN-Gateway as well and then define according weight values.
+100 for the active tunnel and 0 for the standby tunnel.
+When the active tunnel is unavailable all traffic between the on-premises data center and the VPC is then automatically directed to the standby tunnel.

+### RDS

+### Object Storage Service (OSS)
+### Cloud Enterprise Network (CEN)

 SLB, VPNGW, RDS, etc
 https://www.alibabacloud.com/help/doc-detail/67915.htm